 Graphic design for the Wheel of Star Formation conference (September 2022), belatedly – due to the pandemic – celebrating the birthday of Jan Palouš.
 This included the conference logo which was used on ID badges, T-shirts and socks.

 Assistance with an interactive webpage "Arecibo Stories", created by Mat Allen and Chris North (Cardiff University, March 2021).
-Users explore the virtual model telescope I originally created for the glass cube, now considerably improved, with audio narration by myself and other Arecibo users.
+Users explore the virtual model telescope I originally created for the glass cube, now considerably improved, with audio narration by myself and other Arecibo users from Cardiff.

 "Farewell, Arecibo !" article for the popular Czech science journal VESMIR (February 2021).
 A personal tribute/summary of the telescope's amazing accomplishments over the decades, translated by Jan Palouš.